jyutzler/Bridge-Systems/system.md

 Bergen Raises are off.
 See Drury section if applicable.

 #### In Competition
-Bergen Raises are on over a double (Redouble implies no fit) but off in competition.
-After an overcall:
+Bergen Raises are off in competition.
-   * 3♥ = weak raise (10 or fewer dummy points with four or more hearts).
-   * 4♥ = usually five+ cards, a singleton or void, and fewer than 10 HCP.
-   * Cue = Limit Raise or better (at least a good 10 dummy points and three hearts)

 #### Jacoby 2NT
 Over a 1♥ or 1♠ opening: